Standard Publishing Deal:

 Administration Deal:

 The songwriter licenses a selection of their self-published songs to an outside publisher (or independent administrator) for a time period.
-The publisher is responsible for handling the administration on behalf of the songwriter, and collects a fee of 10-20%.
+For a fee of 10-20%, the publisher is responsible for handling the administration on behalf of the songwriter.
 In this deal, the writer retains 100% of the copyright.

-- Single song agreement: the writer grants publishing rights for one or more songs to a music publisher.
+The writer grants publishing rights for one or more pre-existing songs to a music publisher.